by

 Building Latino Trust in Banking

-Hola, me llamo Victoria y yo soy second generation Mexican-American.
+Hola, me llamo Victoria y yo soy second generation Mexican-American

 Quiero compartir a part of my financial culture that is not often spoken about but is a story that many of those of Hispanic heritage will also relate to.
 In our community you learn from an early age to hide your cash and that the goal is to stay afloat.
 Our talents were shared among family and friends rather than identifying ways to monetize those skills and ways to make money through the things we’re passionate about.
-In this tight-knit community that focuses on traditions, it’s hard to break through those learned financial habits to fit the world we’re currently living in.
-Hard, but not impossible, and incredibly important.
-It can seem overwhelming to start that financial journey when all you know are the struggles of those that came before, but you really only need to focus on three steps.

 Step 1: Set goals.